moltenjson/MoltenJSON/README.md

 # Download
 If your project does not use a build system like Maven or Gradle, then you should consider adding [JAR files](https://github.com/ReflxctionDev/SimpleJSON/releases/) to your classpath instead.

-# Examples
+# Examples & Wiki
-For examples, take a look at the [examples](https://github.com/ReflxctionDev/SimpleJSON/tree/master/src/main/java/examples) package.
+Every entity and class in this library is explained in details in [SimpleJSON's wiki](https://github.com/ReflxctionDev/SimpleJSON/wiki).
+The wiki includes examples on the usage of each of them

 # Contributing